apache/parquet-format/CONTRIBUTING.md

 mechanism for users to enable features.
 It is recommended that implementations provide at least a way to enable all relevant features given a specification version (e.g. major and minor version).
-In addition, implementations might choose to enable features at a finer-grained level, with feature flags initially defaulted to "off".
+In addition, implementations might choose to enable features at a finer-grained level with feature flags.

 Some amount of lead time is desirable to ensure a critical mass of Parquet implementations support a given specification version